How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 To learn how to make edits to your show, check out the following sections:

-To submit your edits to ROCS, you need to upload your change log to the ROCS server.
-This can be done one of two ways:
+To submit your edits to ROCS, you must upload your change log to the ROCS server.
+This can be done in one of two ways:

-1. Click Send Changes button in the Change Log area.
+1. Click the Send Changes button in the Change Log area.

 2. Go to the top menu and click Admin > Upload Current Log.